Lousios Gorge Hike: A Spectacular Scenic Monastery Trail

 We cherished this hike and would love to hear about your own experience.
 What part of the journey stole your heart?

-drop a comment below or contact us here – we love to hear your stories and feedback.
+Drop a comment below – we love to hear your stories and feedback.

 If you are planning a road trip through Greece, download our free travel planner by signing up below and read our detailed post about all the things to think about when planning a road trip.